By Pragyansharma Polavarapu

 trade ,world peace etc instead of composing only love poems and unrealistic fairy stories.

-All major Indian languages have great traditional literature
+All major Indian languages

 to a high degree and has to be